-$$\bigcap{j=0}^{\infty} E_j = \emptyset. \tag{7}$$
+$$\bigcap{j=0}^{\infty} E_j = \emptyset.$$ (7)

-The finite intersections in (6) essentially state that removing the elements $(0,1,\ldots,n-1)$ from the set \mathbb{N} leaves the residue E_n .
-Therefore we may interpret (6) as "Each finite set $\{0,1,\ldots,n-1\}$ has been exceeded within \mathbb{N} by the infinitely many natural numbers in E_n ".
+The finite intersections in (6) essentially state that removing the elements $(0, 1, \ldots, n-1)$ from the set \mathbb{N} leaves the residue E_n .
+Therefore we may interpret (6) as "Each finite set $\{0, 1, \ldots, n-1\}$ has been exceeded within \mathbb{N} by the infinitely many natural numbers in E_n ".
 Similarly, we may interpret (7) as "Infinitely many natural numbers have not been exceeded within \mathbb{N} " (or equivalently, " \mathbb{N} does not contain an infinitely large natural number").
 In the logic NAFL, wherein nonstandard models of arithmetic do not exist, these are contradictory interpretations, because (6) essentially expresses the fact that infinitely many natural numbers have been exceeded within \mathbb{N} .

-This contradiction occurs because the language of a theory which admits infinite sets has the expressive power to state infinitely many instances of (1) (as given by (4)) in each instance of a single provable sentence, namely, (6).
-We have seen in Sec.
-1 that infinitely many instances of (1), as stated in (3), lead to a classical proof of the existence of nonstandard natural numbers.
-Hence classically, one can only conclude from (6) that all the standard finite natural numbers have been exceeded within N, which does not immediately lead to a contradiction.
-NAFL semantics does not permit this classical proof of the existence of nonstandard naturals, which violates Metatheorem 3.
-In the absence of nonstandard models of arithmetic, the only possible interpretation of (6) in NAFL is the contradiction that infinitely many natural numbers have been exceeded within N. As noted in Remark 4, NAFL semantics avoids this contradiction in arithmetic, wherein infinitely many provable sentences of (4) are required to obtain the equivalent of (6).
+This contradiction occurs because the language of a theory which admits infinite sets has the expressive power to state infinitely many instances of (1) (as given by (4)) in a single provable sentence, namely, (6).
+In the absence of nonstandard models of arithmetic (see Metatheorem 3), the only possible interpretation of (6) in NAFL is the contradiction that infinitely many natural numbers have been exceeded within N. As noted in Remark 6, NAFL semantics avoids this contradiction in arithmetic, wherein infinitely many provable sentences of (4) are required to obtain the equivalent of (6).
 Therefore, by the NAFL yardstick, (6) and (7) are illegal (infinitary) sentences that contradict each other.
 It follows that infinite sets cannot exist in consistent NAFL theories.

-Remark 5.
-Later, in Metatheorem 7 (see Sec.
-3.2.2), we will give a syntactic proof of the nonexistence of infinite sets in theories formulated in NFOL (the NAFL version of first-order logic).
+Remark 7.
+Later, in Metatheorem 8, we will give a syntactic proof of the nonexistence of infinite sets in theories formulated in NFOL (the NAFL version of first-order logic).
 The very definition of infinite sets requires infinitely many instances of (1) and hence it is not surprising that nonstandard models of infinite sets must necessarily exist.
 Further, the existence of nonstandard models of arithmetic can be formalized and proven in suitable set theories that admit infinite sets.
 Therefore Metatheorem 3 directly implies Metatheorem 4.
 We will later see that NAFL theories do admit infinite (proper) classes, but to avoid sentences like (6) and (7), quantification over infinite classes must be banned.
 Further, there are no variables that range over infinite classes (i.e., arbitrary infinite classes do not exist) in the language of NAFL theories.
 Infinite classes are constants that must be defined constructively.

-Remark 6 (The conflict between NAFL and classical logic).
+Remark 8 (The conflict between NAFL and classical logic).
 Classical model theory requires infinite sets to exist.
 Working backwards, one can see that all the metatheorems of NAFL semantics are violated by the existence of infinite sets and hence the main postulate of NAFL semantics is classically false.
 The conflict between NAFL and classical logic is then reduced to whether one ought to accept finitism via the main postulate or accept the classical Platonic existence of infinite sets.